MrQuantum1915/Neura-Verse/README.md

 # Tech Stack
  - React
  - Tailwind CSS
- - NextJs - (frontend and backend (server actions and api) )
+ - NextJs - (frontend and backend (server actions and api) ) with all security implementations
- - Database - Supabase (Not deployed Yet)
+ - Database - Supabase